Chiryū: Ancient history

 "Chiryū" as a local place name appears in documents in the Nara period, and was located within former Mikawa Province.

 Early modern period

 During the Edo period, the area prospered as Chiryū-juku, one of the post stations on the Tōkaidō connecting Edo with Kyoto.

 The town was noted for its horse trading fairs.
 Part of the present day city were under the control of Kariya Domain, a feudal han under the Tokugawa shogunate.
+The pottery industry was developed in these area from ancient times to the Middle Ages.
+About 100 old kiln sites have been discovered to date, as well as many ponds for agriculture that are said to have been built up to the early modern period.

 Late modern period

 After the Meiji restoration, Chiryū Town was created within Hekikai District, Aichi Prefecture on 1 October 1889 with the establishment of the modern municipalities system.

 Contemporary history

 Chiryū attained city status on 1 December 1970.

 Government

 Chiryū has a mayor-council form of government with a directly elected mayor and a unicameral city legislature of 20 members.
 The city contributes one member to the Aichi Prefectural Assembly.
 In terms of national politics, the city is part of Aichi District 13 of the lower house of the Diet of Japan.